alladikarthik02/Youtube-Transcript-Summariser/README.md

 - **Interactive User Interface**: The extension provides an intuitive interface that allows you to view the transcript and summary in real-time.

-- **Export and Share**: You can easily export the summary in your preferred format or share it with others.
+- **Share**: You can easily export the summary in your preferred format or share it with others.

 ## How to Use